Bilie/overlapping-content-css-grid/README.md

 We want the content to appear right below the image and only the phone to be overlapping.

-We turn the hero text content container into a grid with 3 rows.
+We turn the hero text content container into a grid with 12 columns and 3 rows.
 The last row will be set to auto, so it can grow as the content grows.

 The first and second row should sum up to the height of the full screen image.